Kelly Blair LaBounty: Collegiate career

 Kelly Blair LaBounty attended the University of Oregon playing two sports, basketball and track and field.
 After two seasons she decided her basketball career would have to come to an end to focus on track.
 At Oregon she won a national title in the heptathlon in 1993.

 Olympics

 Blair LaBounty placed sixth in the women's heptathlon in the 1996 Olympic Games held in Atlanta, Georgia, and also qualified for the 2000 Summer Olympics, but missed the games due to injury.
 She defeated Jackie Joyner-Kersee in the Olympic trials of 1996.
 Blair LaBounty placed third in the 1998 Goodwill Games in the heptathlon.

+Personal bests

 Post-competitive career

 She now lives in Eugene, Oregon, with her two sons Jacob and Lucas and her husband, former National Football League defensive end Matt LaBounty.
 She was hired as an assistant coach at the University of Oregon in 2006, and served in that capacity until her position was eliminated in 2008.

 She was named to the University of Oregon Athletic Hall of Fame in 2004, and the Oregon Sports Hall of Fame in 2011.